FTP vs. SFTP vs. SCP vs. Rsync - What's the difference between the protocols?

 What is Secure FTP?

 Secure FTP refers to any file transfer protocol that adds encryption for security.
-SFTP and FTPS are both examples of secure FTP.
+FTPS (sometimes called FTP over SSL) is an example of secure FTP that we'll talk about in more detail later on.

 SFTP

 While FTP is powerful, the vulnerabilities are too much of a risk for sensitive data like financial, personal, and health information.
 As a result, a more secure form of FTP known as SFTP (Secure File Transfer Protocol) was developed with similar features but additional protections.
-SFTP has a very similar name to FTP but is actually an entirely separate protocol.
+SFTP has a very similar name to FTP, but it's actually an entirely separate protocol.

 Because of the encryption key, even if the data is intercepted, it will be unreadable.
 While there is no single required encryption method, SSH typically uses AES or Blowfish encryption and always requires some sort of authentication method before data is transmitted.